 Message Approval Workflows

-Note: Message Approval is available on Professional and Advanced plans.
+Note: Message Approval Workflows are available on Professional and Advanced plans.

 Whether you want to mitigate errant social posts, avoid grammatical errors or bolster an agency-to-client relationship, approving messages provides a great collaborative opportunity within the platform.
 This guide will cover how approving messages works.